 (Also read some of the common myths of hypnosis to know more.)

 Hypnosis is used by many Psychiatrists and Mind-therapists for therapeutic purposes.
 The subconscious mind is responsible for all that happens 'behind the scenes' - our reactions, our emotions, our behavioral patterns, our fears, our decisions, etc. Through Hypnosis, the therapist and the subject work together to resolve patterns that are redundant.
 It is as if Hypnosis pops open a control panel inside the mind!

 (To understand the working of the mind better, read our section on The Mind.)

-The subconscious mind is quite different from the conscious.
-It does not analyze and rationalize.
-It stores information as visuals, sounds, feelings and sensations.
+As Hypnotherapists, we believe that the subconscious mind is quite different from the conscious.
+It does not analyze and rationalize information.
+It stores all sensory data as visuals, sounds, feelings and sensations.
 And based on what is stored, the subconscious mind creates our daily experiences.
 In order to alter what is stored, we use 'Guided Imagery' or 'Imagination' as a tool to communicate with the subconscious.
-It has been found that under a hypnotic trance, the subconscious is most open to communication through the imagination.
+It has been found that under a hypnotic trance, the subconscious is most open to communication through your imagination and internal experiences.